BenDo2006/SCARA-LP/README.md

   <em>Custom PCB for motor control, encoder input, and power distribution.</em>
 </p>

 The PCB integrates motor driver interfaces, encoder inputs, limit switch connections, and power routing.
-The architecture is intentionally modular, allowing external microcontrollers and drivers to be used for flexible control development.
+The architecture is modular, allowing external microcontrollers and drivers to be used for flexible control development.

 ---